t3hmun/t3hsite/_posts/2015-10-03-part-04 css-and-sass-foundation-from-scratch.md

 ## Next

+Now this is a truly minimal Jekyll theme with syntax highlighting.

 The next part will be about apply formatting that _I believe_ is most suitable for a blog.
 Even if you disagree with it, it should be instructive.